 NEEDS OF SOAK PIT

 The wastewater is also known as greywater that is obtained from the primary treatment unit of building such as septic tank, settler, twin-pit latrine etc is impure and thus cannot be allowed to percolate directly into the ground.
 A certain degree of treatment must be provided to the collected wastewater before it is allowed to settle.
 For such partial treatment, a soak pit is generally provided.
-The wastewater infiltrated from the leach pit can be used for recharge of groundwater.
+The wastewater infiltrated from the soak pit can be used for recharge of groundwater.

 DESIGN OF SOAK PIT